 Bicuda and other Pike-like Characins

 The bicuda/argulha (Boulengerella spp.) is an agressive, fast water fish that can be found in many of the waters holding the previously-mentioned glamor species.
-A high-gradient river species, Boulengerella cuvieri can reach sizes of over 15-pounds and is a powerful, acrobatic fighter.
+A species found in high-gradient river systems, Boulengerella cuvieri can reach sizes of over 15-pounds and is a powerful, acrobatic fighter.
 Once hooked, they launch themselves into the air, rattling their gills and throwing hooks in a fashion that would make a tarpon jealous.
 Larger specimens are found in the fast water Rio Travessão of northern Brazil.

-Picúa/cachorro/joel (Acestrorhynchus falcatus) looks like a freshwater barracuda.
+Picúa/cachorro/joel (Acestrorhynchus falcatus) looks like a freshwater caricature of a barracuda.
 They are often encountered in small packs terrorizing schools of baitfish.
-These fish don't grow very big (3-pounds maximum), but they're extremely aggressive, plentiful and hard fighting on light conventional rods or a 5-6-weight fly rod.
+These fish don't grow very big (3-pounds or so), but they're extremely aggressive, plentiful in certain regions and hard fighting on light conventional rods or a 5-6-weight fly rod.

 Anglers often learn much about the species they pursue by studying what they eat.
 Predator species typically base their movements, behavior and even life cycles on the habits of their prey.
-Although there are hundreds of species of baitfish throughout the basin, below are some of the most commonly found (and eaten) species…
+There are literally thousands of species of baitfish throughout the Amazon basin, because let’s face it, if something eats you, you’re bait.
+And unless you’re lightning fast, armored to the teeth or just too big, something here is likely to eat you.
+Below are some of the most commonly found (and eaten) species…

 Many of these can be recognized as common aquarium species.